Williams Racing: James Vowles era (2023–present)

+In February 2025, Williams announced a record multi-year title sponsorship with Atlassian and have entered the 2025 season as Atlassian Williams Racing.
+Near the end of the season, the team announced it will rebrand as Atlassian Williams F1 Team from the 2026 season onwards.

 Williams Group

-Williams Grand Prix Holdings is the public company of Williams Group, which includes the Formula One Team and others like Williams Heritage and collaborations with other brands.
+Williams Grand Prix Holdings is the public company of Williams Group, which includes the Formula One Team and others like Williams Heritage, Williams Grand Prix Technologies (WGPT), and collaborations with other brands.
 It was also the former parent company of Williams Hybrid Power & Williams Advanced Engineering.
+Both of these businesses took technology developed for F1 and adapted it for multiple commercial applications.
+Williams Hybrid Power was sold to GKN in March 2014 and Williams Advanced Engineering was sold to Fortescue in February 2022.

-It is currently owned by Dorilton Capital. who purchased the team on 21 August 2020.
+Williams Grand Prix Holdings is currently owned by Dorilton Capital who purchased the team on 21 August 2020.
 With the acquisition, Claire Williams was offered the chance to stay on as a team principal but that offer was declined.
 The 2020 Italian Grand Prix in Monza was the last race where the Williams family led the team.

 The sale happened after years of financial difficulties.
 Reuters reported on 20 November 2009 that founders Sir Frank Williams and Patrick Head had sold a minority stake in the team to an investment company led by Toto Wolff.
 In February 2011, Williams F1 announced plans to raise capital through an initial public offering (IPO) on the Frankfurt Stock Exchange (FWB) in March 2011, with Sir Frank Williams remaining the majority shareholder and team principal after the IPO.

 In December 2017 Sir Frank Williams owned 51.3% of the company, with 24.1% on the public marketplace, Brad Hollinger owning 11.7%, Patrick Head 9.3%, and 3.6% is held by an employee trust fund.
-However in May 2020, Williams was put up for sale after posting a £13 million loss in the previous year.
+However, in May 2020, Williams was put up for sale after posting a £13 million loss in the previous year.

 Williams Heritage

 Williams Heritage (WH) is the retired chassis and restoration division of Williams F1 (similar to Ferrari F1 Clienti and Classic Team Lotus) that keeps and maintains old retired Williams Formula One chassis that are no longer in racing use.
 The division's headquarters are located at the Formula One team's site in Grove, Oxfordshire.
 Williams Heritage manage the restorations, maintenance and on-track activities of the entire Williams collection, as well as privately owned Williams cars.
-The division was created by Jonathan Williams and is managed by heritage team manager, Tom Morton.
+The division was created by Jonathan Williams and the current Heritage Director is Jonathan Kennard.